AnandVishesh1301/temboXpoke/README.md

    - Name: `Tembo Task Manager`
    - Server URL: `https://<your-service-name>.onrender.com/mcp`
    - API key: leave empty (Tembo auth is handled on the server side).
-3. In a conversation, ask Poke (in natural language) to use the `Tembo Task Manager` integration’s `create_tembo_task` tool to create and queue a task for your repo.
+3. In a conversation, ask Poke (in natural language) to:
+   - use the `create_tembo_task` tool to create and queue a Tembo coding task for your repo, or
+   - use the `check_pr_mergeable` tool to see whether a specific GitHub pull request is cleanly mergeable or has conflicts.

-Tembo will pick up the task, run the agent, and open a PR in the configured repository.
+Tembo will pick up created tasks, run the agent, and open PRs in the configured repositories.

 ## Self‑hosting for other Tembo accounts